CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 ## Overall Impression of usage testing

-_Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+It was not possible to install with the installation instructions described in the README.
+The reviewer completed the missing parts with his own experience and knowledge and successfully completed the installation.
+Missing steps in this directive must be corrected in subsequent milestones.

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors | PASS
+Documentation provides sufficient installation/execution instructions | PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing

 All of the test steps specified in this step worked successfully.

-You can access the unit tests log [here](assets/test.log).
+You can access the unit tests log [here](assets/test.log) and client tests log [here](assets/client.log).

 Requirement | Finding
 ------------ | -------------